hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

   * Invite users to join a workspace.
   * Add a device (for example an HPE Aruba Access Point) and subscription to the workspace.
   * Attach the device to a regional application instance (for example, Aruba Central application in Central Europe) and a subscription key (a license) to operate the device.
-  * Remove application and subscription assignments for a device.
+  * Remove service and subscription assignments for a device.

 ## Obtaining the OAuth access token